 How They Stack Up

-Both cards have strong signup bonuses, and the Platinum Card’s five points policy is tempting, but the Chase Sapphire Reserve likely has the best long-term point value.
+Both cards have strong welcome offers, and the Platinum Card’s five points policy is tempting, but the Chase Sapphire Reserve likely has the best long-term point value.
 Cardholders earn triple points on dining, and most cardholders will likely dine out more than they fly.
 In addition, redeeming points for travel through Chase gets you a bonus 50% value for every point.

 As for travel perks, results are mixed.
 The Platinum Card’s $200 travel credits only apply to airline fees, while Chase’s $300 credit can be applied to any travel cost.
 The Platinum Card’s Uber credit is nice, but only if you use Uber.
 However, the Platinum Card gives access to exclusive dining and travel experiences that Chase doesn’t provide.